 To finish up the Golden Circle, you’ll stop at Thingvellir National Park, the most geographically and historically significant place in Iceland.
 For hundreds of years, the Icelandic parliament gathered in Thingvellir each summer and many significant moments in the country’s history happened there.
 Thingvellir is also where you can see the rift in the Eurasian and North American tectonic plates.

 On this day you can also choose to snorkel in Silfra fissure at Thingvellir, Snowmobile on Langjokull glacier or go horse riding.
-Three adventurous extra activities, it’s up to you to choose which appeals most to your wild side.

 You’ll be staying in Reykjavik City this night.